For more information on SpLD Mathematics and dyscalculia assessments, tuition, mentoring or training email nichola.ata@gmail.com

 The assessment uses a variety of approaches to look at underlying ability and maths difficulties.
 These include:

-Standardised tests looking at cognitive abilities, maths and literacy
+Standardised tests looking at cognitive abilities, maths and some literacy

 multi-sensory activities using concrete materials